Home/Supplements/Epigallocatechin gallate

 Health Benefits

-EGCG has been shown to enhance fat oxidation and improve metabolic rate, which can aid in weight loss and management.
+EGCG has been shown to enhance fat oxidation and improve metabolic rate, aiding in weight loss.

-EGCG possesses anti-inflammatory properties that can help reduce chronic inflammation, potentially lowering the risk of various diseases.
+It possesses anti-inflammatory properties that may help reduce the risk of chronic diseases.

-Studies suggest that EGCG may have neuroprotective effects, potentially reducing the risk of neurodegenerative diseases such as Alzheimer's.
+Research suggests that EGCG may have neuroprotective effects, potentially reducing the risk of neurodegenerative diseases.

 Possible Risks & Side Effects

-!High doses of EGCG may lead to liver toxicity in some individuals, particularly when taken as a concentrated supplement.
+!High doses of EGCG may lead to liver toxicity in some individuals.

-!EGCG can interact with certain medications, including blood thinners and some cancer treatments, so consulting a healthcare provider is recommended.
+!EGCG can interact with certain medications, including blood thinners and some cancer treatments.

 How to Prepare & Consume

-EGCG is best consumed through brewed green tea or as a supplement; avoid excessive heat to preserve its properties.
+EGCG is best consumed through brewed green tea or as a supplement.
+Avoid excessive heat during preparation to preserve its properties.

 Smart Selection & Storage